-Admission Requirements: Prior to the starting program courses, the applicant must meet eligibility requirements as stipulated by the Virginia Office of EMS.
+Admission Requirements: Prior to the starting program courses, the applicant must: (1) meet eligibility requirements as stipulated by the Virginia Office of EMS; and (2) meet the college's general admission requirements.
 Proficiency in English and math.
 (COMPASS or ASSET tests will be administered to determine math and English course placements); MTH 03.